-Foot trails (Hiking) are located at the Salt River, Ridge Top, and Justice Trails.
+Foot trails (Hiking) are located at the Salt River and Justice Trails.

 Horseback riding is permitted at the R.D.
 Bailey Lake Wildlife Management Area (WMA) for personal use only (commercial riding is prohibited).
 Horseback riding is only permitted on existing access roads to minimize environmental impact.
 Horses shall not be brought in camping, picnicking, swimming, or other recreation areas unless permitted by the Project Manager.

 The Department of Natural Resources (DNR) manages 17,180 acres of the 19,000 acre project for Wildlife Management purposes providing opportunities for the hunting enthusiast to harvest small game such as squirrels, rabbits, grouse, and turkey.
 An abundant of oak, hickory, and beech make up the steep mountains and deep ravines offering a challenging hunt for any seasoned hunter.
 The WMA at R.D.
 Bailey is also nestled in part of Wyoming and Logan Counties which offers archery only hunting for white-tailed deer.
 These two counties along with the bordering counties of Mingo and McDowell give the opportunity to harvest older age deer.
 It's not uncommon for an archery hunting to harvest bucks sporting 140" racks.
 For more information contact Wildlife Manager at email@example.com for hunting regulations contact the WV DNR at www.wvdnr.gov